ianfhunter/ianfhunter.github.io/README.md

    3. change `{% assign mydocs = site.folder_name | group_by: 'category' %}`

 And there is it !

+Note : Git don't push empty folder.
+So, don't forget to create an empty file.
+(The python script will do it for you.)

 **Notes about Private folder** : the private folder doesn't have a page, and doesn't appear in the feed or in search.
 The only way to access it is with the link (adding `/private` at the end)